FOREX-Yen skids to 20-mth low vs dollar after Japan LDP victory

 "What remains to be seen is what policies will come next.
 There is no mistake that Abe had clearly spoken out for steps against deflation," said Kimihiko Tomita, head of foreign exchange for State Street Global Markets in Tokyo.

-Abe continued to do so on Monday, telling a news conference that Japan needs a sizable supplementary budget to beat deflation, given the country's output gap.

 The dollar rose as far as 84.48 yen, reaching its highest since April 2011, from around 83.50 yen late in New York on Friday.
-The dollar last bought 84.04 yen, up about 0.7 percent, as profit-taking pared gains.
+The dollar last bought 83.99 yen, up 0.6 percent, as profit-taking pared gains.

 Abe, who quit as premier in 2007 citing ill health, has called for "unlimited" monetary easing and big spending on public works to rescue the economy from its fourth recession since 2000.

-The Bank of Japan is scheduled to meet on Wednesday and Thursday, and even before the election, most analysts expected the central bank to ease policy further.
-The BOJ will most likely increase its asset-buying and lending programme, currently at 91 trillion yen, by another 5-10 trillion yen, sources have said.
+The Bank of Japan meets later this week and most analysts expect the central bank will ease policy further.
+It will most likely increase its asset-buying and lending programme, currently at 91 trillion yen, by another 5-10 trillion yen, sources have said.

 Investors had already turned bearish on the yen in the weeks leading up to the election on expectations of an LDP victory based on polls.